 But… I’ve learned that accepting reality doesn’t mean you approve of the situation, you’re giving up, or that it isn’t painful.
 You’re still allowed to feel however you feel.
 The thing about accepting what’s happening is you give the problem less power over you and you can begin to move forward.

-As part of Mental Health Month, here are seven tips on accepting reality from my partner, Mental Health America (MHA):
+Here are seven tips on accepting reality from my partner, Mental Health America:

 - Notice when you’re fighting against reality.
 The first step in accepting reality is being aware when you’re resisting it.
 A few subtle ways you might be pushing back against reality include, feeling bitter or resentful, wishing things were different, or thinking about how life isn’t fair.